(FTC Disclosure: If you make a purchase via a link on this page, I may receive a small commission, at no added cost to you.)

-Though not always the case, generally speaking, limping in puppies is most often caused by injuries or the result of some growth defects (e.g. hip dysplasia).
+Though not always the case, generally speaking, limping in puppies is most often caused by injuries or the result of some growth defects or problems (e.g. hip dysplasia, pano).

-In adult dogs, lameness is frequently the result of injuries or onset of arthritis.
+In adult dogs, lameness is frequently the result of injuries or the onset of arthritis.

-In older dogs, degenerative joint disease (DJD) or arthritis are the most common causes of lameness.
+In older dogs, degenerative joint disease (DJD) or arthritis and sometimes hypothyroidism are the most common causes of lameness.

 As dog limping is not a disease in itself but is a sign of some underlying physical problem, a proper diagnosis is essential in order to identify and treat the root problem.